 Notation BX—carrying the instruction ‘All at once like a moment of a plant’—is both a description of the notation and a suggestion for its performance.
 Perhaps, too, it is reflective of the heart of the Solo for Piano—at the same time as the (fixed) graphics are impressive and suggestive, they point to something which is not really meant to be thought of as an single object, but rather as a universe from which elements are taken and made usable, requiring decisions to be made which are practical, musical, technical and artistic and which may change from one moment to the next, from one player to another.

-Holzaepfel, John, David Tudor and the performance of American experimental music, 1950–1959 (unpublished PhD dissertation, City University of New York, 1994)
+John Holzaepfel, David Tudor and the Performance of American Experimental Music, 1950–1959 (unpublished doctoral thesis, City University of New York, 1994)

-Holzaepfel, John, ‘David Tudor and the Solo for Piano’, Writings Through John Cage’s Music, Poetry, and Art, eds.
-David W. Bernstein and Christopher Hatch (Chicago, IL: University of Chicago Press, 2001), 137–156
+John Holzaepfel, ‘David Tudor and the Solo for Piano’, Writings Through John Cage’s Music, Poetry, + Art, eds.
+David Bernstein and Christopher Hatch (Chicago, IL: University of Chicago Press, 2001), 137–156

-Iddon, Martin and Philip Thomas, John Cage and the Concert for Piano and Orchestra (New York: Oxford University Press, forthcoming)
+Martin Iddon and Philip Thomas, John Cage and the Concert for Piano and Orchestra (New York, NY: Oxford University Press, forthcoming)